sandheepp/go-lang-app/README.md

 # go-lang-app
-A template for golang application intented to be used as a boiler plate.
+A template for golang application intented to be used as a boiler plate with Open Telemetry.

 This project aims to automate the coding from the input-output level and would take the OpenAPI standards for code structuing